laravel/docs/frontend.md

 Laravel does not require you to use a specific JavaScript framework or library to build your applications.
 In fact, you don't have to use JavaScript at all.
 However, Laravel does include some basic scaffolding to make it easier to get started writing modern JavaScript using the [Vue](https://vuejs.org) library.
 Vue provides an expressive API for building robust JavaScript applications using components.
 As with CSS, we may use Laravel Mix to easily compile JavaScript components into a single, browser-ready JavaScript file.

+#### Removing The Frontend Scaffolding

+If you would like to remove the frontend scaffolding from your application, you may use the `preset` Artisan command.
+This command, when combined with the `none` option, will remove the Bootstrap and Vue scaffolding from your application, leaving only a blank SASS file and a few common JavaScript utility libraries:

+    php artisan none

 <a name="writing-css"></a>
 ## Writing CSS